RedHat-Middleware-Workshops/cloud-native-workshop-v2m4-guides/event-driven-services.md

  * 5) After a few moments, reload the **All Orders** page to confirm that the Payment Status changed to `COMPLETED` or `FAILED`.

- >`Note`: If the status is still `Processing`, the order service is processing incoming Kafka messages and store thme in MongoDB.
+ >`Note`: If the status is still `Processing`, the order service is processing incoming Kafka messages and storing them in MongoDB.
 Please reload the page a few times more.

  ![serverless]({% image_path payment-completedorfailed.png %})

 ### Summary

-In this scenario we developed an _Event-Driven/Reactive_ cloud-native appliction to deal with data streams from the shopping cart service to the order service and payment service using _Apache Kafka).
+In this scenario we developed an _Event-Driven/Reactive_ cloud-native appliction to deal with data streams from the shopping cart service to the order service and payment service using _Apache Kafka_).

 We also used Quarkus and its _Kafka extension_ to integrate the app with Kafka. `AMQ Streams`, a fully supported Kafka solution from Red Hat, enables you to create Apache Kafka clusters very easily via OpenShift developer catalog.